Hybrid Event Analytics

 This data has been highly rated among event professionals because it delves into granular attendees’ behavior.
 Consequently, it gives organizers insights on whether attendees were truly engaged and which activities captured their attention most effectively.

-Distinctively, the data analytics are available within the platform dashboards, can be easily exported, and are accessible in real-time.
+Distinctively, the digital analytics are available within the platform dashboards, can be easily exported, and are accessible in real-time.
 This allows instant monitoring of attendees’ behavior and facilitates post-event reporting for organizers.

 In-person event analytics - Person analysing graphs